 Nights In Lankhmar

-The base coin of the realm is the Bronze, which is equivalent to the Savage Worlds ‘dollar’ ($1 SW) value.
-In the books something that costs $1 SW would cost one bronze.
-A bronze will buy you a cheap ale, a well-made candle, or a very basic hat.
-Almost everything is priced in terms of the Bronze: haggling aside, a mug of watery beer is a bronze, a decent horse is 250 bronzes, and so on.
+The base coin of the realm is the Bronze.
+A bronze will buy you a decent ale, a well-made candle, or a very basic cap.
+Almost everything is priced in terms of the Bronze.

 The main coin of the realm, however, is the Copper, which is worth 5 Bronzes.
 Most well-to-do people carry Copper coins, with Bronzes acting as change.
 (This is similar to how the $20 bill is the de facto bill for most U.S. transactions even though prices are set in dollars and cents.)